MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/uwp.md

 If you have already created your app in the App Center portal, you can skip this step.

-1. To learn how to get started with Push, read the [appcenter.ms](https://appcenter.ms) documentation.
-2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
+1. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
-3. Enter a name and an optional description for your app.
+2. Enter a name and an optional description for your app.
-4. Select the appropriate OS and platform depending on your project as described above.
+3. Select the appropriate OS and platform depending on your project as described above.
-5. Hit the button at the bottom right that says **Add new app**.
+4. Hit the button at the bottom right that says **Add new app**.

 Once you have created an app, you can obtain its **App Secret** on the **Settings** page on the App Center Portal.
 At the top right hand corner of the **Settings** page, click on the **triple vertical dots** and select `Copy app secret` to get your App Secret.